 I know that I am not the perfect mother, in fact there have been plenty of days when I have thrown worse wobblies than my kids.
 I’m certainly not going to beat myself up here though, I am sure that I am not alone in being tired and strung out looking after my kids.
 I bet you have also been thinking about the best ways to discipline your child.

-However the last few months have been really tough and it has been quite the learning curve trying to figure out how to discipline my kids in an effective way.
+The last few months have been really tough and it has been quite the learning curve trying to figure out how to discipline my kids in an effective way.

 What I have found with my parenting journey is that things will be great for a while and suddenly everything just gets hard and I struggle.
 It is then that I have to take a step back and really evaluate what is happening and change my game plan.
 I need to learn to adapt and adjust my parenting technique to fit the stage that my children are at.